frycast/studentlife/README.md

 tab_s <- load_SL_tibble(location = d, time_options = "dateless" , csv_nrows = 10)
 ```

-The `regularise_time` function can be used to summarise information within blocks of time:
+The `regularise_time` function can be used to summarise information within blocks of time,
+producing an object called a 'regularised StudentLife tibble' (or reg_SL_tbl):

 ``` r
 tab <- load_SL_tibble(